- Medical expenses, and

 1.3.
 What kinds of injuries can lead to wrongful birth lawsuits?

-You can file a wrongful birth lawsuit any time a doctor’s malpractice leads to an unplanned child or pregnancy.
+You can file a California wrongful birth lawsuit any time a doctor’s malpractice leads to an unplanned child or pregnancy.
 This includes when a doctor:

 - Does not properly diagnose a child’s congenital or hereditary defect,6